-Traditional "pencil-and-paper" role-playing games are played by a number of players at a time--commonly two to eight--along with a Game Master or "GM" (often known as a "Dungeon Master").
-In a traditional RPG, each player generally plays one character called a player character (or "PC") while the GM is responsible for running the world, creating and managing the towns, nations, ruins, non-player characters (or "NPCs"), monsters, treasure and all other things that aid or challenge the players.
+Traditional "pencil-and-paper" role-playing games are played by a number of players at a time--commonly two to eight--along with a Game Master or "GM" (also known as a "Dungeon Master").
+In a traditional RPG, each player generally plays one character called a player character (or "PC") while the GM is responsible for running the world, creating and managing the towns, nations, dungeons, non-player characters (or "NPCs"), monsters, treasure and all other things that aid or challenge the players.
 Along with paper and pencils, polyhedral dice are often used to randomly determine the success or failure of most actions that take place in the game.

 - The player does NOT participate with other players--BrowserQuests™ is a "single-player" only game

-- The "GM" has been replaced by a virtual artificial intelligence (AI) that controls the single player experience
+- The "GM" has been replaced by a virtual artificial intelligence that controls the single player experience

 Hence, the BrowserQuests™ RPG engine simulates the traditional experience, utilizing a browser and connected web server to replace the typical tabletop approach.